-Dear Ms. Poche,
+Dear Ms. Bair,

-Our Office has received and reviewed the above referenced project in accordance with 54 USC 306108 (commonly known as Section 106 of the National Historic Preservation Act, as amended) and 36 CFR Part 800: Protection of Historic Properties from the Advisory Council on Historic Preservation.
-The State Historic Preservation Officer (SHPO) is to advise and assist federal agencies and other responsible entities when identifying historic properties, assessing effects upon them, and considering alternatives to avoid or reduce the project's effects.
+Our Office has received and reviewed the above referenced project in accordance with 54 U.S.C.
+306108 (commonly known as Section 106 of the National Historic Preservation Act) and 36 CFR Part 800: Protection of Historic Properties.

-Our records support your finding of no historic properties affected within the project's area of potential effects.
+Our records support your finding of no historic properties affected for this undertaking.

-Please note that should the Agency discover any historic properties at any point during project implementation, you should notify the SHPO immediately.
-If you have any questions concerning our comments, do not hesitate to contact our Office.
+Please note that should you discover other historic properties at any point during project implementation, you should notify the SHPO immediately.
+If you have any questions regarding our comments, please do not hesitate to contact our Office.